-Each helmet shall also include one of two Snell/FIA serialized CM 2007 certification labels.
-Helmets meeting only the narrower visual field requirement must include the special Snell/FIA label signifying that the helmet is intended only for certain activities.
-Helmets meeting the broader visual field requirements may include either of the two labels.
+Each helmet shall also include one of two Snell/FIA serialized CM2016 certification labels.
+The CMR2016 label indicates that the helmet meets the narrower visual field requirement and is certified only for certain activities.
+The CMS2016 label indicates that the helmet meets the broader visual field requirement and is certified for all the activities mentioned.
+Helmets meeting the broader visual field requirements may include either of these labels.
 This certification label shall be placed either inside or on the outside of the helmet, as appropriate, in such a way that it cannot be removed intact.